duolingo/minject/docs/dependency_injection.md

 # Quick Start

-This section shows you how to create a script that uses `duolingo_base.registry` to instantiate objects through dependency injection.
+This section shows you how to create a script that uses `minject` to instantiate objects through dependency injection.

 ## Set Up Your Environment